openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 installation and configuration of the flash-memory plugin.)

 The flash-memory plugin is required for flash media.
-It's purpose and installation is detailed in  The Flash Memory Plugin.
+It's purpose and installation is detailed in `The Flash Memory Plugin <https://openmediavault.readthedocs.io/en/5.x/new_user_guide/newuserguide.html#the-flash-memory-plugin-amd64-users-only>`_ .

 **Use-case exceptions where boot media larger than 32GB may be useful:**